Can Your Age Influence the Outcome of Your Workers’ Compensation Claim?

 The Physical Challenges of Growing Older and Pre-Existing Conditions

 Many employers and insurance companies will want to deny your claim, but you should not assume that being denied means that you are not entitled to benefits.
-Rather, you should contact Brown, Moore & Associates, PLLC right away to ensure that your rights are protected and that you get the benefits that you need and deserve.
+Rather, you should contact Jon R Moore at Brown Moore & Associates, PLLC right away to ensure that your rights are protected and that you get the benefits that you need and deserve.

 What Older Employees Need to Know About Workers’ Compensation and SSD